 The ROSPA reports that 40,000 children each year injure themselves on playgrounds to such an extent they need a hospital visit.
 How many more incidents go unreported?
-Which is why this organisation works so hard to encourage play area managers and specifiers to meet strict safety standards.
+This is why this organisation works so hard to encourage play area managers and specifiers to meet strict safety standards.
 The law backs up the ROSPA, and litigation is likely for anyone who fails to take reasonable steps to avoid accidents and manage risks.

 There is a tendency to mitigate against the major hazards – such as falls, slips and trips – without due diligence to less obvious dangers, including the potential for children to get their fingers trapped.

 If this is something you’ve not thoroughly covered in your equipment risk assessments, then you are in breach of ROSPA safety standards.
 Don’t just consider the design and installation of play equipment, though.
 Children can trap their fingers on one of the safety systems meant to protect them – the fencing and gates!

 The ROSPA recommends using fencing in play areas to prevent finger traps and children from straying and shield them from dogs and vehicles.
 However, entering and leaving play areas can be an issue if the design of the perimeter security measures leaves the way open for fingers to be placed in danger.

 You don’t just risk a nasty crush injury on a little hand.
 Some inappropriately designed and installed gates create a shearing motion that could do serious damage, such as if a curious youngster pokes a hinge rather than an opening mechanism!

 Specifying fences and gates for play areas must also take account of time and usage factors.
 A cheap fencing product that appears to cover safety issues can begin to throw up serious risks for small fingers when it starts to wear and distort.